 Q: Does hiring a photographer mean the organization owns the copyright?

 A: No. Unless specifically agreed to in writing, the copyright still remains with the photographer.
-The organization is hiring the photographer either for their creative services and the licensing rights for designated use.
+The organization is hiring the photographer for their creative services and the licensing rights for designated use.

 A: In short, dramatic.
-If the organization is requesting to own the copyright, now the organization controls the rights (and receives the payments) for the images being published and licensed.
+If the organization is requesting to own the copyright, now the organization controls the rights (and receives any payments) for the images being published and licensed.
 If the photographer maintained the copyright, they could license the image for use by the client (or potential other clients) to a magazine, a newspaper, in a print advertisement, on a billboard, online, etc., the organization needs to pay for the opportunity cost of all of those potential sales that the photographer cannot pursue if they sign away their copyright.